venomboss985/Raspberry-Pi-Introduction/1_Basic_Setup/1_Install_PiOS.md

 ## First Boot (GUI)

-* Give the Pi a minute to boot
+* Give the Pi a minute or two to boot
 * Once you see a first boot screen, login with your previously input username and password
 * After you've logged in, make sure you have a solid internet connection to update the Pi in later instructions
 * You can check on the top right of the taskbar